UPGRADE TO GET UP TO 85% OFF GITKRAKEN PRO

 However, by using the --append option, or just -a, with Git fetch, Git will instead add those additional fetched branches to the FETCH_HEAD file.
 Running a git merge FETCH_HEAD will merge all of those commits from the various remotes, all in one step! 💥

 Keeping track of all the remotes for a repo doesn’t need to be complicated.
-Download GitKraken Client for free to visualize and better understand your repositories today!
+Download GitKraken Desktop for free to visualize and better understand your repositories today!

 Git Fetch Remote Branch